quq99/Leetcode_notes/Array/medium/64_Minimum_Path_Sum/Solution.md

 ![image](./download.png)

+In the code, I replace the original matrix in place, but in order to illustrate it more clearly, I separate them.
 Take this picture as an example, if we are at 2, and we already know right step is 8 and down step is 13, so min(8+2, 13+2)= 10.
 Notice at the bottom row and the rightmost column we just need to update the current according to the previous one.